Devolutions/doc/docs/en/server/dwl/devolutions-web-login-user-interface/side-menu/index.md

 The extension opens on the ***Matching*** tab.
 This is where you will see the list of credentials available for the particular website you are on.

 {% snippet icon.badgeInfo %}
-For methods of retrieving your credentials, visit [this topic](/server/dwl/using-devolutions-web-login/retrieve-credentials-dwl/).
+For methods of retrieving your credentials, visit [Retrieve credentials with {{ en.DWL }}](/server/dwl/using-devolutions-web-login/retrieve-credentials-dwl/).
 {% endsnippet %}

 ![Matching Tab](https://webdevolutions.azureedge.net/docs/en/server/ServerOp2033.png)